At least 8 dead and many injured after crowd surge at Travis Scott's Astroworld Festival in Houston, officials say - KTVZ

 At least 8 dead and many injured after crowd surge at Travis Scott’s Astroworld Festival in Houston, officials say

-At least eight people were killed and scores injured when a crowd surged toward a stage at a Houston music festival on Friday night, squeezing audience members who had nowhere to escape, officials said.
+Members of a densely packed crowd surged toward a stage and were crushed against each other at a Houston music festival Friday night, killing at least eight people and injuring scores of others, witnesses and officials said.

-About 50,000 people were at the sold-out outdoor Astroworld Festival at NRG Park — the stadium complex where the Astrodome and the NRG Stadium stand — when the incident happened just after 9 p.m.
+About 50,000 people were at the sold-out Astroworld Festival at NRG Park — the stadium complex where the Astrodome and the NRG Stadium stand — when the incident began just after 9 p.m.
 CT, officials said.

-That sparked panic, and the situation worsened and overwhelmed security personnel there, he said.

-“People began to fall out, become unconscious, and it created additional panic,” Peña said at a news conference.
+“People began to fall out, become unconscious,” Peña said at a news conference.

+Another woman in the crowd, Madeline Eskins, ultimately passed out and was apparently crowd-surfed to safety, she wrote in an Instagram post.

+As a timer on a screen counted down 30 minutes to Scott’s performance, “people compressed up against each other and were pushing forward and backward,” and it got progressively worse, Eskins told CNN Saturday.

-More than 300 people were treated at a field hospital set up near the festival, Peña said.
+More than 300 people were treated at a field hospital set up near the festival Friday, Peña said.

 Twenty-three people were taken to hospitals, and eight of them died, Peña said.
 One patient is 10 years old, and at last check was in critical condition, Peña told CNN Saturday morning.